OpenPrinting/openprinting.github.io/_posts/2021-10-11-OpenPrinting News - October 2021.md

 Another point which could cause problems are the high resolutions (uo to 5760x2880 dpi) which the driver uses.
 If we let the Printer Application simply use these, this can make clients (those which send jobs in Apple Raster or PWG Raster) render their jobs in such extreme resolutions and slow down the devices, slow down the printing and the data transfer, or even crash the client device.
 Therefore we limit now all retro-fitting Printer Applications to 1440 dpi for high, 720 dpi for normal, and 360 dpi for draft quality.
 1440 dpi is good enough for fine drawings and 720 dpi good enough for photos.
 The higher resolutions are used only internally now, for the driver to use a sophisticated, fine-grained dithering.

-Both this issues got [discussed](https://sourceforge.net/p/gimp-print/mailman/gimp-print-devel/thread/e24b2385-6576-a949-a40d-3786c8067520%40gmail.com/#msg37353830) on the [Gutenprint mailing list](https://lists.sourceforge.net/lists/listinfo/gimp-print-devel) (free-of-charge subscription required to discuss on the list).
+Both these issues got [discussed](https://sourceforge.net/p/gimp-print/mailman/gimp-print-devel/thread/e24b2385-6576-a949-a40d-3786c8067520%40gmail.com/#msg37353830) on the [Gutenprint mailing list](https://lists.sourceforge.net/lists/listinfo/gimp-print-devel) (free-of-charge subscription required to discuss on the list).

 ## HPLIP Printer Application